-You will officially receive the provisional results of your semester 1 assessments in mid-January.
+You will officially receive the provisional results of your semester 1 assessments in mid-February.
 You will receive the final results of your semester 1 & 2 assessments in mid-June.
+You will receive your IFoA exemption recommendations over the summer, typically in July or August.
 You will receive your MSc project work result and your award recommendation in mid-September.
 You will receive an email to your University email account to inform you when you can view your official results on-line at www.hw.ac.uk/selfservice.
 You will receive a final assessment results letter with your award recommendations in mid-September.